getcarina/getcarina.com/_getting-started/004-create-connect-cluster.md

     ```

 1. Connect to your cluster and display information about it.
 If you are using Windows PowerShell, use `docker.exe` instead of `docker`.
+    If you autoscaled your cluster, you see more containers, images, nodes, and CPUs than are shown in the following example.

     ```bash
     $ docker info